Jhang District: The upper Chenab valley

-The upper Chenab, before receiving the waters of the Jhelum at the Domel, is "a broad shallow stream, with a sluggish current and a licentious course.
+The upper Chenab Valley, before receiving the waters of the Jhelum at the Domel, is "a broad shallow stream, with a sluggish current and a licentious course.
 Its deposits are sandy, but its flood is extensive, and from the loose texture of the soil on its banks, the moisture penetrates far inland."
 The upper Chenab is contained between two well-defined banks and it rarely spills over them except at certain known points.
 The width between these two banks varies significantly throughout the river's course.
 In areas where the banks are fairly close together, the whole area between them is reliably flooded each year.
 In areas where the river has eroded more of the Utar and the banks are farther apart, however, the flood patterns are less predictable.
 In these places, in order to ensure that the water floods fields, people set up embankments across the nalas to raise the water level.
 The deposits left behind by the Chenab are usually very sandy, and they usually require successive deposits of silt in order to become good for agriculture.
 This tendency has led to a saying, "it takes gold and gives copper."
 The upper Chenab has "enormous powers of erosion" but it works slowly, and its flooding is fairly regular.

 The Jhelum valley

-Compared to the Chenab, the Jhelum contains a much smaller volume of water, and it flows in a much narrower channel.
+Compared to the Chenab River, the Jhelum River contains a much smaller volume of water, and it flows in a much narrower channel.
 Since it is a fairly narrow river, islands are uncommon.
 The Jhelum floods a smaller area than the Chenab, but its deposits are much richer: more mud and less sand.
 A deposit of Jhelum silt can yield a good rice crop in its first year, unlike the Chenab.
 The zone on the banks of the Jhelum is "fertile, well wooded, densely cultivated, and supports a larger population than any other portion of the district."